 In December 1917, a Convention between France and England on the subject of activity in Southern Russia was signed.
 This agreement reaffirmed a War Convention of 23 December 1917 which, after the Bolshevik putsch, had divided the southern part of their former ally Russia’s territory into zones of British and French influence.
 Bessarabia, the Ukraine and the Crimea were assigned to France.
 The British zone was agreed to be the Cossack Territories and Transcaucasia.

-The region that Britain now assumed responsibility for – between the Don and the Volga – had never been an area occupied by Germany or the Ottomans.
-It was an area occupied by the anti-Bolshevik forces of Generals Denikin and Krasnov, leader of the Cossacks.
+The region that Britain now assumed responsibility for, the Russia counter-revolutionary Vendee – between the Don and the Volga – had never been an area occupied by Germany or the Ottomans.
+It was an area controlled by the anti-Bolshevik forces of General Denikin (who had taken over from the charismatic General Kornilov, who was killed by a Bolshevik shell in Ekaterinidar in April 1918) and General P.N.
+Krasnov, leader of the Cossacks (who had taken over from General Kaledin, who committed suicide in February 1918).

+The British Government sent a military mission to the White General Denikin immediately after the Armistice as the route from the Dardanelles to the Black Sea opened up with the Ottoman defeat.
 General Poole headed the British Military Mission to General Denikin’s 50,000 strong Volunteer army, which reached Southern Russia in late November.
-Whilst the British Government generously supplied Denikin’s forces with war material it refused Poole’s request for British forces.
+Whilst the British Government began to generously supply Denikin’s forces with war material it refused Poole’s request for British forces.

 The presence of British troops in North Russia – and Siberia – and the support offered to various White groups in other parts of the country could no longer be explained away to the Bolsheviks as a mere adjunct of the War on Germany.
 The unofficial diplomatic relations Britain had maintained with Lenin’s government had broken down after the ‘Lockhart plot’ (when British agents were suspected of planning to assassinate Lenin).
 It was clear to the Bolsheviks that the British were in a de facto state of war with Russia.